learn-cloud-engineering/automations/README.md

 Terraform + Terramate project for managing cohort student resources.

+## Tasks

+- [ ] Verify GitHub usernames exist with `curl -I -X HEAD https://api.github.com/users/{{username}}`
+- [ ] Test creating a cohort with students.
+- [ ] Test destroying a cohort with students by changing status to inactive.
+- [ ] Test destroying a cohort with students by removing them from data/cohorts.yaml.

 ## Architecture

 A single `data/cohorts.yaml` file is the source of truth for all cohorts.